Mexican supermarket Soriana attacked by Molotov cocktail

 The motive was still unclear, he added.

-The Molotov cocktail caused some damage to the building but no one was injured in the attack, which took place before 0700 local time (1200 GMT), the spokesman said.
+The Molotov cocktail caused some damage to the building but no one was injured in the attack, which took place before 0700 local time, the spokesman said.

 A spokesman for Soriana, Mexico's no. 2 supermarket chain, was not immediately available to comment.